Thinking About College?

 21st Century Scholars Indiana students receive up to four years of undergraduate tuition at any participating public college or university in Indiana.

 Other Scholarships are available for a variety of populations and do not specifically require the applicant to be a current or former foster child.
 These scholarship search engines FastWeb and www.scholarships.com can help locate further scholarship information.

 Grants are also available for eligible students.
 Grants are a source of funding for postsecondary education that do not have to be paid back.
-Check out the U.S. Department of Education Federal Student Aid site to determine which grants you may be eligible for.

 The Education and Training Voucher (ETV) offers funds to current and former foster youth to enable them to attend colleges, universities and vocational training institutions.
 Students may receive up to $5,000 each academic year until their 23rd birthday.
 The funds may be used for tuition, books or qualified living expenses.
 These funds are available on a first-come, first-served basis to students out of the Indiana foster care system.